 In the City of Roanoke, almost one in three children lives in poverty.
 Three quarters of students qualify for free and reduced lunch.
 One in five kindergarteners arrives at school already behind on skills needed to learn to read.
 Nationally, an estimated 61% of low-income families do not have books in their homes and 80% of low-income 3rd graders do not read on grade-level.
 Children who are not reading on grade level by third grade are 13 times more likely to drop out of high school.

 Reading Seeds, a mission of the Unitarian Universalist Church of Roanoke, promotes literacy and a love of reading for neighborhood at-risk youth.
 We work with four city elementary schools—Grandin Court, Fishburn Park, Wasena, and Virginia Heights—as well as TAP Head Start’s Raleigh Court Child Development Center.

 Volunteers read in classrooms at Wasena and Head Start on a weekly basis.
-Reading Seeds distributes books twice a month at Head Start and partners with Congregations in Action’s Pack-A-Snack program to include a new book in each pack two weekends a month.
+Reading Seeds distributes books at Head Start and partners with Congregations in Action’s Pack-A-Snack program for elementary school children to include a new book two weekends a month.

-With your help, Reading Seeds can continue to give two new, age-appropriate books to 168 infants and children in the Roanoke Valley each month.
+With your help, Reading Seeds can continue to give new, age-appropriate books to 168 at-risk infants and children each month.

 $25 buys books for eight children.

 $50 buys books for 17 children.

 $100 buys books for 33 children.

 Please make checks payable to “UUCR” and indicate “Reading Seeds” on the memo line.
 Mail donations to: